New Shepard

 The capsule then enters a stable freefall back to Earth.
 To slow down the vehicle for landing, three drogue chutes are deployed several thousand feet above Earth prior to deployment of the capsule’s three main chutes.
 Just before touchdown, a retro-thrust system expels a cloud of air beneath the capsule to create a gentle landing around 1 mph (1.6 kph) in the West Texas desert.

 J.D.
-Russell Makes History as the First Former American Police Officer in Space
+Russell Makes History as the First Retired American Police Officer in Space

 J.D.
-Russell, a serial entrepreneur and distinguished former resident of Maryland, makes history by becoming the first former American police officer to journey into space.
-This extraordinary accomplishment places him among an elite group of individuals, as he is now tied for the 670th human to ever cross the Kármán Line, the internationally recognized boundary of space.
+Russell, serial entrepreneur and visionary leader, made history by becoming the first former American police officer to journey into space, flying aboard Blue Origin’s New Shepard Rocket on its 28th mission.
+With this extraordinary achievement, he joins a rarefied group as the 670th human to cross the Kármán Line, the internationally recognized boundary of space.

 The Blue Origin Timeline